deanturpin/superdean.com/complete.md

 ## ST3621: "Red hand... spells DANGER" -- 7 December 2023

 Another Seagull clone.
-Supposedly just a reword of the 6497 to put the seconds at 6 o'clock, but the movement is actually a little more open with better finishing.
-It also looks pretty dark on eBay but it is a trick of the light.
+It sounds like a reword of the 6497 to put the seconds at 6 o'clock, but the movement is actually a little more open -- you can see the escape wheel nicely -- and this clone has more interesting finishing.

 - [ST3621 movement](https://www.ebay.co.uk/itm/353975090330)
 - [Black case](https://www.ebay.co.uk/itm/185497907594)